Pirates vs. Mariners Player Props Betting Odds

 Rodríguez Stats

-- Julio Rodriguez has 11 doubles, a triple, eight home runs, 17 walks and 26 RBI (47 total hits).
-He's also stolen eight bases.
+- Julio Rodriguez has 49 hits with 12 doubles, a triple, eight home runs, 17 walks and 27 RBI.
+He's also stolen nine bases.

-- Rodriguez brings a five-game streak with at least one hit into this one.
-During his last five outings he is batting .476 with three doubles, a home run and five RBI.
+- Rodriguez enters this matchup looking to extend his six-game hit streak.
+During his last 10 games he is batting .325 with five doubles, a home run, three walks and seven RBI.

 Rodríguez Recent Games